Barrysv/technicolor/README.md

-# technicolor
+# HA-xdslctl
-Technicolor modem sensor for home assistant
+Modem sensor for Home Assistant using xdslctl command via SSH

 Rewrote this sensor completely.
 It connects to the modem using the paramiko ssh python library and fetches the modem stats by running the XDSLCTL command.